Stani Kulechov Defied Crypto Winter

 Kulechov was born in 1991 in the former Soviet Republic of Estonia, before his family emigrated to Finland and settled in Helsinki amid the economic crisis that followed the Soviet Union's collapse.
 In 2015, while at Helsinki University School of Law, he came across Ethereum and started learning about smart contracts.
 Kulechov built "ETHLend," the precursor to the Aave Protocol, while in his dorm room at the same university.
 Kulechov now lives in London, where Avara is based.

-In 2024, Kulechov expects to see further expansion of staking (which had a breakout year in 2023) and further integration of “real- world assets” including tokenized Treasuries and securities.
-He’s also excited about Lens and decentralized social media, which he expects to build slowly but surely as more people turn away from centralized services like Twitter and start to control their own online data.
-“There's a lot of social capital that we create in our internet and in real life and Lens helps to preserve that capital in ownership directly for the users,” he said.
-“It's still in the very early stages, but we already have that infrastructure of decentralized social media that is quite significant for our space.”
+In 2024, Kulechov expects to see further expansion of staking (which had a breakout year in 2023) and further integration of "real-world assets" including tokenized Treasuries and securities.
+He's also excited about Lens and decentralized social media, which he expects to build slowly but surely as more people turn away from centralized services like Twitter and start to control their own online data.
+"There's a lot of social capital that we create in our internet and in real life and Lens helps to preserve that capital in ownership directly for the users," he said.
+"It's still in the very early stages, but we already have that infrastructure of decentralized social media that is quite significant for our space."

 Finally, Kulechov expects to see more talk of blockchain technology offering verifiability and tracking for artificial intelligence development.
 "I think we'll start to see how to govern AI from the perspective of using blockchain as well.
 I think that's another interesting area that gets less attention from our industry, and could be an interesting tool," he said.